RyanB156/LogicGateSimulator/README.md

     H <- a.b.c;
 }

-Input1 :- myGate, a // Reference inputs to the next gate with <next gate name>, <input name (or number if using the default gates)>
+Input1 :- myGate1, a // Reference inputs to the next gate with <next gate name>, <input name (or number if using the default gates)>
-Input2 :- myGate, b
+Input2 :- myGate1, b
-Input3 :- myGate, c
+Input3 :- myGate1, c

 myGate.B :- SumOr, 1
 myGate.C :- SumOr, 2